ericwindmill/ericwindmill.com/_posts/articles/2017-9-01-css-layout-2.md

 ---
 # Alignment: Align-Items

 I like to think of `align-items` as the cross-axis equivelent of `justify-content`.
+(Technically, that isn't true, because `align-content` is the opposite, but `align-items` is the property that you'll use to manipulate the cross axis the most.)

 Align-items takes 5 values:
   * stretch (default)